 - Technological advances to predict and address failures

 - Remote monitoring and management

 During this panel discussion, the need for using Smart Building Technology was discussed.
 Using BIM during the design phase for coordination and then using the data from this model during the operation stage of a building is one of the ways the buildings can be made smarter.
-This was discussed by the panel in relation to solar analysis and temperature control in any building, water meters, and recycling water, and using innovative construction techniques to make buildings smarter.
+This was discussed by the panel in relation to the solar analysis and temperature control in any building, water meters, recycling water, and using innovative construction techniques to make buildings smarter.

 To read more about the event visit: Smart Building Summits 2015